 Just as with massages, barber and beauty schools often give great rates on haircuts and styling so their students can gain experience.

-For example, Tribeca Barber School in New York City offers men’s and women’s haircuts for just $6.99.
+For example, L.A.
+Barber College offers men’s and women’s haircuts for just $8.
 This proves you can find great deals even in one of the most expensive places to live.

 Make It Yourself